zana-a/emerald/Notes.md

 - in some cases the parser needs whitespace such as mod-A-do where `-` is the white space.
 Without it, parser thinks it is part of the previous token.
 - Statement parser removed as there was no need for it
+- Rename to cond and loop was purely aesthetical and allows for room in future for c styled if and while if need be.

 TODO